fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

 There may come a time, however, when you need to have even more control;
 for example, to write a custom loss function or to tweak the training algorithm.
-For such cases you will need to use TensorFlow's lower-level API, as you will see in the next chapter.
+For such cases you will need to use TensorFlow's lower-level API, as you will see in the next lab.